typerefinery-ai/brett_blocks/General/Get_Object/README.md

-# Load Example Bundle Directory
+# Get Object (Dict)

-This block is designed to load files containing Stix bundles from the test directory.
+This block is designed to load a Stix Dict from the database, based on an id.

 It takes two inputs:
 1. A Connection object
-2. A string containing the valid path for the example data
+2. A string containing the valid object id to retrieve

 It has a single output:
-1. A json file containing a list of valid Stix objects
+1. A json file containing a valid Stix object

 <img width="1014" alt="image" src="https://github.com/typerefinery-ai/brett_blocks/assets/24556510/6394d668-64b5-4ce1-b2f2-bcab15e4b8d8">